University Archive Collection Guide

-The archivist actively collects material, preserving the memory of the institution, providing the evidence base for its activity and making its records accessible to researchers.
+Special Collections actively collects material, preserving the memory of the institution, providing the evidence base for its activity and making its records accessible to researchers.

-Search the University Archive catalogue
+The University Archive catalogue

 There are records for committee, administrative, academic and other departmental services, and for staff, students and other individuals with close personal associations to the University.
 Large collections of plans, drawings and photographs give insight into campus development and life.